 Yes.
 Camps will follow public health guidelines.
-At most, Overnight Camps will operate at half capacity for the time being.
+Overnight Camps will operate at half capacity for the time being.
 It will be important to sign up early.
 A good rule of thumb is that you can never sign up too early for camp!
 Private rentals must follow county guidelines..

 CAPACITY BY EVENT TYPE

 1. WMC Hosted Overnight Youth Camps: 50 Campers split into Cabin Groups of about 16 to 30.

 2. WMC Hosted Overnight Camps for I/DD: 30 Campers split by cabin Group.

 3. User Camps / Partner Overnight Camps: 50 Guests – campers and staff divided by cabin Group